top of page

 (posted 10/23/2017 by Weichao Tu)

-The paper is entitled "Understanding the Mechanisms of Radiation Belt Dropouts Observed by Van Allen Probes" with authors Kevin Pham, Weichao Tu, and Zheng Xiang.
+The paper is entitled "Understanding the Mechanisms of Radiation Belt Dropouts Observed by Van Allen Probes" with authors Kevin Pham (postdoc), Weichao Tu, and Zheng Xiang (visiting graduate student).

 Zheng Xiang paper published in Journal of Geophysical Research and selected for AGU Eos Spotlight